karanja03/phase-3-project-dine-and-delight/README.md

 Welcome to the Dine and Delight CLI app!
 This app allows you to manage your recipes, ingredients, and categories all from the command line.
 Whether you're a home cook or a professional chef, this app can help you organize and keep track of your culinary creations.

+## Features
+1. Add an new recipe
+2. List all recipes
+3. Add ingredients
+4. Display Ingredients
+5. List Categories
+6. Add Category to recipe
+7. Update Recipe

 ## GETTING STARTED

 ## PREREQUISITIES